-Policy Leaders Fellow, Centre for Science and Policy
+Policy Leaders Fellow Alumna, Centre for Science and Policy

-Tricia’s earlier roles included a three-year loan to the FCO to run the transport desk at the British Embassy in Washington DC.
-She has also held posts in ministerial private offices, and spent two years at Defra working with Jonathon Porritt setting up the multi-sectoral Sustainable Development Commission.
+From 2013 to 2016 Tricia was the UK’s Director of Aviation, responsible for all aspects of domestic and international aviation policy, including aviation security.
+Tricia’s earlier roles included a 3 year loan to the Foreign and Commonwealth Office (FCO) to run the transport desk at the British Embassy in Washington DC.
+She has also held posts in ministerial private offices and spent 2 years at the Department for Environment, Food and Rural Affairs (Defra) working with Jonathon Porritt setting up the multi-sector Sustainable Development Commission.